Skip to content

 2,400,000 kWh, and 804 kW/month

-Wendel provided construction administration services for the project and in addition, worked with the New York State Energy Research and Development Authority to secure financial incentives under the Commercial/Industrial Performance Program.
+The energy savings analysis detailed complete construction documents including plans and specifications, covering approximately 9,000 lighting fixtures, and 1,500 motors.
+Our team also provided construction administration services for the project and worked with the New York State Energy Research and Development Authority to secure financial incentives under the Commercial/Industrial Performance Program.

 At Barnesville Schools, Wendel was hired to work with the Construction Manager to perform a facility analysis and master plan for the district.